arpie71/APIpackages/README.md

 This repository will hold the code for the Stata and R packages to interact with the History Lab API.

+## TO-DO
+**Stata:**
+ 1. Random IDs - the json program used does not support a single type of result it seems
+ 2. Multiple country, topic and person IDs - should restrict to single value for now
+ 3. String topic searches

+**R:**
+ 1. Allow full text search for countries
+ 2. Allow full text search for topics
+ 3. Restrict entity searches to single value per entity for now

+## API Issues
+While multiple countries are okay in the API queries, multiple topics do not work very well.
+They are giving a 502 Proxy Error.
+Also incorrect topics or countries return 0 results, but incorrect person IDs lead to an API error.

 ## Query Types
 For now, I have divided the queries up into 6 types based on their purpose.